-The Management Module's purpose is to accompany a site where habitat condition has been assessed using the Pollinator Habitat Assessment Protocol.
-It is separate from the Pollinator Habitat Assessment because management is often site-specific and dependent on habitat quality.
-Similarly, the scale of management may encompass a site represented by several plots.
+The Management Module's purpose is to accompany a site or management area where habitat condition has been assessed using the Pollinator Habitat Assessment Protocol.
+It is separate from the Pollinator Habitat Assessment because management is often location-specific and dependent on habitat quality.
+Further, the scale of management may encompass a site or management area represented by several plots.
 The Management Module and Pollinator Habitat Assessment generate separate scores to better understand how management and habitat quality affect each other.
-The separate scores can be used to inform site decisions and evaluate how well a site's management is addressing the needs of the habitat.
+The separate scores can be used to shape current and future decisions about the site or management area, and evaluate how well a site's management is addressing the needs of the habitat.